Commemorative Values

 Congress approved the 2021 National Law Enforcement Memorial and Museum three-coin program to honor officers’ service and sacrifice while raising funds for the National Law Enforcement Officers Memorial and Museum.
 Learn more about how a clad half dollar, a silver dollar, and a $5 gold coin worked together to create one tribute.

-Coin Type – National Purple Heart Hall of Honor – 2022
+National Purple Heart Hall of Honor Commemorative Coin Program

-Learn how the 2022 National Purple Heart commemorative coin set was created to honor the nearly two million Americans wounded or killed in action since 1917 and to support the National Purple Heart Hall of Honor in New Windsor, New York.
+Learn how the National Purple Heart Hall of Honor Commemorative Coin Program was created to honor the nearly two million Americans wounded or killed in action since 1917 and to support the National Purple Heart Hall of Honor in New Windsor, New York.

 Congress marked the National Park Service’s 100th anniversary in 2016 with a three-coin commemorative program celebrating a century of protecting America’s parks, lands, and monuments.
 Learn more about how a clad half dollar, a silver dollar, and a $5 gold coin honored the NPS mission and gave collectors a lasting way to salute our national treasures.

-Coin Type – National Baseball Hall of Fame – 2014
+National Baseball Hall of Fame Commemorative Coin Program

-The 2014 Baseball Hall of Fame commemoratives were created to salute Cooperstown’s 75th anniversary and to showcase a bold first for the U.S. Mint: concaved coins.
+National Baseball Hall of Fame Commemorative Coins were created to salute Cooperstown’s 75th anniversary and to showcase a bold first for the U.S. Mint: concaved coins.
 Learn more about the coin design competition and what made this set an instant modern classic for collectors.

-The 2011 Medal of Honor commemorative coins were issued to mark the award’s 150th anniversary and to spotlight the extraordinary valor of its recipients while supporting the Congressional Medal of Honor Foundation.
+The 2011 Medal of Honor Commemorative Coin Program marked the award’s 150th anniversary and to spotlight the extraordinary valor of its recipients while supporting the Congressional Medal of Honor Foundation.
 Read more to learn about how the silver dollar and companion $5 gold coin was designed, minted, and tied to the legacy of America’s highest military decoration.

-Learn how this coin was authorized for the Marine Corps’ 230th anniversary and how it helped fund the National Museum of the Marine Corps and its Heritage Center in Quantico.
+Learn how the 2005 Marine Corps 230th Anniversary Silver Dollar was authorized for the Marine Corps’ 230th anniversary and how it helped fund the National Museum of the Marine Corps and its Heritage Center in Quantico.

 Congress authorized the 2009 Louis Braille Commemorative Silver Dollar to mark the bicentennial of Braille’s birth.
 Learn how his reading system transformed education and independence for blind and visually impaired people.